 5. Find Time to Play

 Any theatre actor will tell you why a play is called a play.
 It’s because onstage, playing is exactly what you do.
 In doing so, you learn about yourself and others.
-You learn communication, comprehension, and unique social skills.
-You bring stories alive to teach others.
-The experience is enjoyable to you and to those watching.
+You learn communication, comprehension, and unique social skills as you bring stories alive to teach others.
+The experience is enjoyable to both you and to those watching.

 Play is an important part of learning.
 It’s essential that learning is fun and enjoyable.
 Otherwise, the learner will resist it.
 They will associate it with unpleasant intellectual and emotional feelings, instead of the joys of discovery and personal growth.
 We must ensure our kids never see learning as a chore, but rather as the bold adventure it was meant to be.